 Restoration Capital is a Virginia based private equity firm that provides real estate loans and investments to its clients.
-The company’s founders, Brian Castel and Justin Konz, have financed over $500 million in real estate projects throughout the DC Metro area since 2008 and have a combined 30 years of lending and investment real estate experience.
+The company’s founder, Brian Castel has financed over $650 million in real estate projects throughout the DC Metro area since 2008 with over 15 years of lending and investment real estate experience.

 Board of Advisors